Best restaurants and bars in the Rockaways

 This funky Central-Asian restaurant creates a culinary fusion of Uzbekistanian (plov), Asian (Korean carrot salad), Russian (borscht) and Mediterranean (labne salad) fare with a little dose of live music.
 The interior is a refreshing contrast to the neighboring beachy venues, with exposed brick walls, Edison bulbs and a tin ceiling.

 The Rockaway boardwalk is the new Bedford Avenue, if Rippers is anything to go by.
 Launched in 2011 by the crews behind Roberta’s and the Meat Hook, this rowdy, neon-hued snack shack attracts tattooed folks fresh off the A train.
-Huddle under galvanized-steel shade structures for juicy, grass-fed burgers on Martin’s potato buns, snappy, all-beef Meat Hook franks with zippy kraut and cold pineapple-coconut smoothies.
-The patty-joint fare demands a bit of a wait—potatoes are cut right before frying—and lines regularly wind down to the sand, but a kitschy ’80s soundtrack (the Go-Go’s, the Buggles) and a communal beer funnel keep spirits sunny.
+Huddle under galvanized-steel shade structures for juicy, grass-fed burgers on potato buns, snappy, all-beef franks with kraut and cold fruit smoothies.
+The patty-joint fare demands a bit of a wait—potatoes are cut right before frying—and lines regularly wind down to the sand, but a kitschy ’80s soundtrack and a communal beer funnel keep spirits sunny.

 Surely, there’s no more cultured a substitute for a grilled-cheese sandwich than a piping-hot arepa filled with juayanes, a handmade cheese.
 This endearing spot, with flower-patterned, vinyl-covered tables, zaps you straight to Caracas, Venezuela.
 The secret is in the arepas themselves: Each patty is made from scratch daily.
-The pitalike pockets are stuffed with a choice of 18 fillings, like chicken and avocado or mushrooms with tofu.
-Top off your snack with a cocada, a thick and creamy milk shake made with freshly grated coconut and cinnamon.
+The pitalike pockets are stuffed with a choice of more than a dozen fillings, like chicken and avocado or mushrooms with tofu.